Abundance of wild historic behavior: Introduction

 Recently Kiriki and Soma \cite{KrS15} show that every $C^2$ surface diffeomorphism exhibiting a generic homoclinic tangency is accumulated by diffeomorphisms which have non-trivial wandering domains whose forward orbits have historic behavior.
 More recently Laboriau and Rodrigues \cite{LabRod} motivated by the ideas in \cite{KrS15} present an example of a parametrized family of flows admitting a dense subsets of parameter values for which the set of initial conditions with historic behaviour contains an open set.
 These are examples of persistent historic behavior.

 In this paper we also provide broad classes of examples where $\eta_x$ has infinite mass on every open subset.
-These \emph{points with wild historic behavior} are also topologically generic for Axiom A systems, for expanding measures, topological Markov chains, suspension semiflows over these maps, Lorenz-like attractors and many other dynamical models.
-These are the ``points with maximal oscillation'' studied by Denker, Grillenberger and Sigmund in \cite[Proposition 21.18]{DGS76}; see Lemma~\ref{le:wildmaxosc} in Subsection~\ref{sec:wild-historic-points-1}.
+These \emph{points with wild historic behavior} are also topologically generic for Axiom A systems, for expanding measures, topological Markov chains, suspension semiflows over these maps, Lorenz-like and Rovella-like attractors and many other dynamical models.
+These are the ``points with maximal oscillation'' studied by Denker, Grillenberger and Sigmund in~\cite[Proposition 21.18]{DGS76} for continuous dynamical systems in metric spaces admitting specification; see Lemma~\ref{le:wildmaxosc} in Subsection~\ref{sec:wild-historic-points-1}.
 Olsen in \cite{Ols04,Ols03} studied ``extreme non-normal'' numbers and continued fractions which are, in particular, wild historic points, and so form a topologically generic subset; see Example~\ref{ex:extremenonnormal} in Section~\ref{sec:topolog-markov-chain}.

-We note that there are classes of systems with no specification where our construction can be performed: see Example~\ref{ex:hyperb-measur-Lorenz} and Remark \ref{rmk:nospecification} in Subsection~\ref{sec:hyperb-measur-diffeo}.
+We note that there are classes of systems with no specification where our construction can be performed, e.g. \emph{Lorenz-like or singular-hyperbolic attractors}, and other classes of non-uniformly hyperbolic and singular flows as \emph{sectional-hyperbolic flow}; see Examples~\ref{ex:hyperb-measur-Lorenz} and~\ref{ex:hyp-meas-sec-hyp} and also Remark \ref{rmk:nospecification} in Subsection~\ref{sec:hyperb-measur-diffeo}.
 Hence, the genericity of wild historic points is more general than the genericity of points with maximal oscillation in systems with specification.